kobotoolbox/load-testing/README.md

-This is an internal project for performing load testing on kobotoolbox components (kpi, kobocat, enketo).
+This is an internal project for performing load testing on kobotoolbox components (kpi, enketo).

 # Running with docker

-- `docker-compose build`
+- `docker compose up`
-- `docker-compose up`
+- `docker compose build`

 # Running without docker